meditationstuff/protocol_1/index.md

 [<a href="#145ah">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

+# <a id="typology-of-pain-and-suffering-in-terms-of-when-to-try-meditation" href="#typology-of-pain-and-suffering-in-terms-of-when-to-try-meditation">typology of pain and suffering in terms of when to try meditation (experimental):</a>

+(experimental)

+* upstream psychological pain
+* upstream autonomic imbalance pain
+* upstream metabolic problem pain
+* upstream nutrient deficiency pain
+* upstream caloric deficiency pain
+* upstream visceral damage or unhappiness pain
+* upstream musculoskeletal and joint pain
+* upstream nerve ennervation pain
+* upstream nerve pain

+right tool for right job, wrong tool can make worse. some things look like other things but at root are the other thing.

+[<a href="#145a1h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

 # <span id="146"></span><a id="historical-and-contemporary-difficulties-and-uncert" href="#historical-and-contemporary-difficulties-and-uncert">historical and contemporary difficulties and uncertainties of life [experimental section]:</a>